DDVV-type inequality for skew-symmetric matrices and Simons-type inequality for Riemannian submersions: Introduction

 The inequality (\ref{DDVV sym}) (and thus the DDVV conjecture (\ref{DDVV ineq})) has been proved independently and differently by \cite{GT,Lu}.
 In particular, the equality condition given in \cite{GT} shows that the inequality (\ref{DDVV sym}) is an optimal inequality.
 As for the classification problem of submanifolds attaining the equality of (\ref{DDVV ineq}) everywhere, we refer to \cite{DT} for a big advance.
-In this paper, by a similar method as in \cite{GT}, we obtain the following optimal inequality of real skew-symmetric matrices in the form of the inequality (\ref{DDVV sym}), which has been previously reviewed in the survey paper \cite{GT2}.
+In this paper, we obtain the following DDVV-type optimal inequality for real skew-symmetric matrices which has been included as a part of the author's thesis and previously reviewed in the survey paper \cite{GT2}.

 Throughout this paper, a $K:=O(n)\times O(m)$ action on $(B_1,\cdots,B_m)$ means that